Tammy Mockbee, Executive Director

 Amy Armour, Assistant Director

-Amy is certified by Skyhorse Equine Guided Education and the Professional Association of Therapeutic Horsemanship International, and Pet Partners.
+Amy is certified by Skyhorse Equine Guided Education, the Professional Association of Therapeutic Horsemanship International and Pet Partners.

 Lou Robisch, Director of Community Outreach

-Lou Robisch, the newest member of our team, is a man on a mission.
+Lou Robisch is a man on a mission.
 His goal is to get LHBH’s message out to as many healthcare professionals and community leaders as possible.
-By explaining the unique benefits of equine therapy and how it can change people’s lives, Lou hopes that a growing number of families and caregivers in the Tucson and Tri-Community areas will come to understand that they have an invaluable resource in their own backyard.
+By explaining the many therapeutic benefits that flow from the interaction of humans and horses, Lou hopes that a growing number of families and caregivers in the Tucson and Tri-Community areas will come to understand that they have an invaluable resource in their own backyard.
 A committed and caring person who has performed volunteer work at hospitals and his church over the years, Lou is a welcome addition to the LHBH family.

 Paul Mockbee, Wrangler & Maintenance Manager

 Who says they don’t make cowboys like they used to!
 Paul Mockbee joined LHBH in 2009, and his skills as a horseman, acquired over three decades, come in handy every day.
 From harnessing a team of minis for carriage duty to training, exercising and caring for LHBH’s horses, Paul’s experience and can-do attitude are invaluable.
 Known around LHBH as “Mr. Fix It,” he is also responsible for maintaining the organization’s physical plant, including the arena, stables, barns, carts and other equipment.
 Prior to joining LHBH, Paul worked as a technician at Texas Instruments, making him one of the few cowboys to know about both cow chips and microchips.